|Other healthcare resources|

 UHSM Academy Library

-Wythenshawe Hospital.
-Our online e-journals catalogue provides direct links to the entire collection of NHS full-text e-journals, various free e-journals plus all the e-journals that we ourselves have subscribed to.
+The UHSM Academy Library journals catalogue provides direct links to the entire collection of NHS full-text e-journals, various free e-journals plus all the e-journals that the Library has subscribed to.

 Lists free medical journals on the web.